 The importance of animal disease prevention programs, which requires a large-scale national and international investment for the sake of favorable health situation in both regions and the economic and social benefits this investment may provide,

 Therefore, compliance with and maintenance of OIE international standards for trade in animals and animal products are major constraints for countries to enter successfully into the international and regional trade.

-There is a need for OIE members to establish a common, stronger and strictly defined strategy to actively strengthen inter-regional solidarity in the field of Veterinary Services and safeguard of their national livestock and public health, to find joint solutions to accredit quality of inter-regional trade certification on animals and animal products, based on:
+There is a need for OIE members to establish a common, stronger, and strictly defined strategy to actively strengthen inter-regional solidarity in the field of Veterinary Services and safeguard of their national livestock and public health, to find joint solutions to accredit the quality of inter-regional trade certification on animals and animal products, based on:

 The implementation of OIE standards and concrete measures in both regions, to more effectively control animal diseases, improve and protect public health and stimulate access to regional and international markets in animal and animal products,